 Found in 10 Collections and/or Records:

 Abstract Roster of members as of charter night for the lodge.
+The collection contains material from June 26, 1950 created by the Freemasons Mount Rose Lodge No. 40.

 Abstract Principally correspondence relating to Murphy's work with the Freemasons, Christian Science Church, the Liberty Loan Committee of Nevada, and the American Committee for Relief in the Near East (Armenian and Syrian relief effort).
 Also included are Murphy's notarial records for his railroad and wood companies.